Annual report design services from pro annual report designers

 If you’re a B2B company, your company’s annual report or newsletter might feature profiles of real-life customers.
 This is a great way to show how those using your product or service are able to do their jobs better.
 Appealing directly to partner employees is a sure-fire way to demonstrate added value to your partners’ productivity.
 And likewise, your company periodical can empower all stakeholders to achieve their goals via your company’s offered relationships, resources and services.

 Your company report design may need lots of data visualizations.
 This includes design elements like info-graphics, GANT charts, pie charts, and even spreadsheets of raw statistics.
 This information is often used to communicate the value proposition your company offers to customers, partners, or stakeholders more effectively.
+Annual report designers need to factor in the best ways to represent raw information wherever needed with UX best practices in mind.

 It may be useful to use dynamic visualizations.
 Such interactive data visualizations allow the stakeholder – prospective or current – to play with your data.
 Such interaction with your company data allows you to insert your positive selling points directly into stakeholder projections used to assess the value of your company as employer, offering provider or partner.
 And while this is not easy to do in print format, a digital online report can facilitate this need in a user-friendly, fun-to-use way.